Post Office Monthly Income Scheme Calculator

 Frequently Asked Questions

-The Post Office MIS rate is currently 7.4% per annum, paid monthly.
-The government reviews and sets small-savings rates periodically, so always check the latest notified rate before investing.
+• This page uses a 7.4% annual rate paid monthly.
+The government reviews and sets small-savings rates periodically, so confirm the notified rate before investing.